Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 |9.5 longshaft motor|

-Lower Units : The lower unit appears that they actually use the 4 bolt lower unit (gearcase) off the previous 10hp QD series.
+Lower Units : The lower unit appears that they actually use the FOUR BOLT lower unit (gearcase) off the previous 10hp QD series.

 This copper water tube from the water pump to the powerhead is retained in the exhaust housing, just below the powerhead by a stainless steel push nut.
 A washer and o-ring then completes the seal with the powerhead.
 If this tube gets pulled out of the push nut, it may be almost impossible to reinstall it without removal of the powerhead.
 You may luck out by using a flash light and look close you'll see where it came from and with a lot of luck may be able to reinsert it, otherwise you may have to pull the powerhead.